COVID 19: What You Need To Know

 How Does The COVID 19 Virus Compare To SARs?

 To put the current situation, I thought it would be helpful to compare the effects of two past virus outbreaks, namely SARS (2003)and H1N1 (2009) or “Swine flu.”

 The total number of confirmed cases of COVID 19, SARS and H1N1 was 200,000 (to date), 8,000, and between 700 million and 1.4 billion, respectively.

 The total number of COVID, SARS and H1N1 deaths was 8,000 (to date), 774, and between 151,000 and 550,000, respectively.

 The mortality rate for COVID, SARS and H1N1 was 3.4%, 10-50% and 0.01-0.08%, respectively.

 How do the effects of the COVID 19 virus compare to the Flu virus?

 The incubation period for COVID and the Flu are 2-14 days and 1-4 days, respectively.

-The onset of symptoms for COVID and the Flu is gradually over about ten days, and suddenly within 48 hours, respectively.
+The onset of COVID and the Flu symptoms is gradually over about ten days and suddenly within 48 hours.

-The severity of symptoms for COVID and the Flu are typically mild but can become severe in high-risk populations, and sudden onset of mild to severe illness, respectively.
+COVID and the Flu symptoms are typically mild but can become severe in high-risk populations and sudden onset of mild to severe illness, respectively.